-Q: How are we different from traditional venture capitalists?
+Q: How are we different from traditional funds?

 - We write a check directly to the founder, not to the business.

 - We are not concerned with “growth at all costs”.
-We have a profit-first mindset, growth comes secondary.
+We have a profit-first mindset, growth is secondary.
 Small little businesses suit us just fine.